-The statewide recycling rate for tires was 76.3 percent for 2020 compared to 76.6 percent for 2019.
-This figure is slightly above the 75.8 percent national average in the U.S. for 2019, the latest available national data.
-However, national recycling rates are declining and Kentucky's 2020 rate is comparable to 2019 national projections.
-The Commonwealth increased its recycling rate initially by working to increase the in-state tire derived fuel (TDF) market, but this market is being negatively impacted in Kentucky, and nationally, by decreased solid fuel usage in general, increased competition from low cost natural gas, international manufacturing competition, and environmental regulations unfavorable to coal and other solid fuels like TDF.
+The statewide recycling rate for tires was 78.4 percent for 2021 compared to 76.3 percent for 2020.
+This figure is slightly above the 75.8 percent national average in the U.S. for 20192, the latest available national data.
+However, national recycling rates are declining and Kentucky's 2021 rate has shown some improvement against this national trend.
+The commonwealth increased its recycling rate initially by working to increase the in-state tire derived fuel (TDF) market, but this market is being negatively impacted in Kentucky, and nationally, by decreased solid fuel usage in general, increased competition from low cost natural gas, international manufacturing competition, and environmental regulations unfavorable to coal and other solid fuels like TDF.
+In 2021, Kentucky's use of TDF actually increased by 16.2 percent in spite of the national trend due to the commitment of major users including Kosmos Cement and East Kentucky Power.
 The EEC has expanded and broadened its market development efforts, using grants to encourage the use of ground rubber in several major applications.
-It is appropriate for the EEC to consider additional efforts to increase the reuse percentage in the future through the diversification of markets.
-TDF is expected to remain one of the largest end-uses of waste tires for the foreseeable future.
+While it is appropriate for the EEC to consider additional efforts to increase the reuse percentage in the future through the diversification of markets, TDF is expected to remain one of the largest end-uses of waste tires for the foreseeable future.
 Ground tire rubber is considered a higher-end market than TDF, because properties of the original tire are carried forward to the new product rather than use of a one-time energy value of the waste tire as TDF.
 Additional market development efforts for civil engineering application of tire-derived aggregate (TDA) in highway, landfill, foundation backfill, and similar projects could enhance market diversification, offsetting the potential for additional future declines in TDF markets.